abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/MgB2_phbands.png)

+The plot shows that the low-energy vibrations (below 40 meV) are mainly of Mg character.
+The vibrational spectrum seems OK (no vibrational instability the acoustic modes that tend to zero for $|q| \rightarrow 0$ linearly (also because the acoustic sum-rule is automatically enforced).
+Yet this does not mean that our results are fully converged.

 In metals, the interatomic force-constants are short-ranged yet this does not guarantee that a Fourier interpolation done starting from a 4x4x4 $\qq$-mesh can capture all the fine details.
 This is clearly seen if we compare the phonon bands computed with a 4x4x4 and a 6x6x6 ab-iniiot $\qq$-mesh.
 Also in this case, we can automate the process by using the `ddb` command of the |abicomp| script that takes in input an arbitrary list of DDB files, calls *anaddb* for all the DDB files and finally compare the results:

 ```sh